Bee-line or Meander

 Be sure to check out:

-• Passing through Cunnamulla, try Sandboarding!
+• When in Cunnamulla, try Sandboarding!
 You will find sand dunes 850 km from the beach in Cunnamulla.
 The climb to the top of the town’s natural sand dunes may be tough but the thrilling rush of sliding down will make you want to go again, again and again.

 • Visit the striking Cunnamulla Fella statue in town.